britepool/comply/policies/risk.md

     i.
 Once risk owners are identified, they must assess:

-        1. Consequences for each combination of threats and vulnerabilities for an individual asset if such a risk materializes.
+        1. Impact for each combination of threats and vulnerabilities for an individual asset if such a risk materializes.

         1. Likelihood of occurrence of such a risk (i.e. the probability that a threat will exploit the vulnerability of the respective asset).